– Agent Sessions Day on Feb 19th

 Revert changes with checkpoints and editing requests

-A chat session in Visual Studio Code might result in changes to one or more files in your workspace, which could be tedious to manually revert.
-For example, you might want to refine a previous chat request, try a different approach, or recover from unexpected changes.
+A chat session in Visual Studio Code might result in changes to one or more files in your workspace.
+VS Code provides two ways to undo or revise these changes:

 Edit a previous chat request